Getting Started with Red Hat OpenShift Application Runtimes

 For Use with Red Hat OpenShift Application Runtimes

-With the emergence of Linux containerization and container platforms, the barrier to entry for using a polyglot, or multiple application runtime, architecture has been reduced.
-This allows you to embrace different ecosystems, languages, and runtimes at the same time for solving business problems.
-Moreover container platforms such as OpenShift manage, secure, and automate the deployments and monitoring of your applications.
-This enables you to decompose your business problems into smaller microservices while letting OpenShift help with managing some of the inherent complexity that comes with deploying, monitoring, and maintaining microservices.
+Linux containers allow you to use different ecosystems, languages, and runtimes at the same time for solving business problems.
+Container platforms such as OpenShift manage, secure, and automate the deployment and monitoring of your applications.
+This enables you to break your business problems into smaller microservices while letting OpenShift provide a simpler way to deploy, monitor, and maintain microservices.

 This guide takes you through cloud-native development on OpenShift.
 It shows you how to create and deploy example cloud-native applications called boosters to OpenShift using developers.redhat.com/launch or the Fabric8 Launcher tool.
 These example applications can serve as the foundation for your actual cloud-native microservices since they can be updated and redeployed using the same deployment process detailed in this guide.